swiftlang/swift-evolution/proposals/NNNN-swiftpm-mixed-language-targets.md

 The Swift part of the target is built before the Clang part.
-This is because the C language sources may require resolving an import of the generated interop header, and that header is emitted alongside the Swift module when the Swift part of the target is built.This relationship is enforced in that the generated interop header is listed as an input to the compilation commands for the target’s C language sources.This is specified in the llbuild manifest (debug.yaml in the .build directory).
+This is because the C language sources may require resolving an import of the generated interop header, and that header is emitted alongside the Swift module when the Swift part of the target is built.
+This relationship is enforced in that the generated interop header is listed as an input to the compilation commands for the target’s C language sources.
+This is specified in the llbuild manifest (`debug.yaml` in the packag's `.build` directory).

 ##### Build flags for the Swift part of the target

 The following flags are used when compiling the **Swift** part of the target:
 1. `-import-underlying-module` This flag triggers a partial build of the underlying C language sources when building the Swift module.
-This critical flag enables the Swift sources to use C language types.
+This critical flag enables the Swift sources to use C language types defined in the Clang part of the target.
 1. `-I /path/to/overlay_directory` The above `-import-underlying-module` flag will look for a module map in the given header search path.
 The overlay directory chosen when creating the above VFS overlay files is used here.